Doodling’s evolution and drafting in the 21st century

 Present – The evolution of drafting has brought us to the present day, where using 3-D models is the norm and the trend to create full virtual prototypes is hot.
 Soon, we might not notice the difference between a virtual 3-D object and a real object – crazy, isn’t it??
 Who would have thought the evolution of drafting was so high-tech?

 At Pitsco Education, we keep evolving too.
 For many years we’ve helped support your drawing education needs, especially through our annual Hearlihy Drafting & Supplies catalog.
-This month we’re releasing our final stand-alone Hearlihy catalog.
-We’re transitioning these solutions and supplies to be part of our 2019 Big Book catalog.
+We’re transitioning these solutions and supplies to be part of our other catalogs.

 A few of Pitsco’s cool staffers contributed their knowledge and time to this post.
 We’re proud to have a great group of developers, writers, managers, builders, and creatives who can help bring the Pitsco Blog to life.